Learn the five steps of the strategy planning process from mission definition and business hypothesis to strategy mapping and cascading.

 An ideal situation is when there is at least one leading and one lagging metric associated with each objective.
 Here, we explained the difference.

-Needless to say that to use the benefits of the performance measurement, one needs to specify respective targets, thresholds, and benchmarks.
+Needless to say that to monitor strategic plan effectively, one needs to specify respective targets, thresholds, and benchmarks.